+Students who are not exempt from the ELM and/or EPT must take the tests and have their scores on record before registering for any courses.
 Students might also see ELM and EPT "service indicators" that indicate the need to enroll in remedial math or English.
 These do not prevent registration.